Domination

 4. What Kind of Power Is Domination?

-Exercised or unexercised, what kind of power is domination?
-If domination is about how social relationships are structured, what is A in a position to do if A dominates B?
+If domination concerns how social relationships are structured, what is A in a position to do if A dominates B?
 If domination requires the exercise of power, how does A use their power when they dominate B?
+If domination is essentially structural and systemic, what kinds of structures and systems constitute domination?

 Norm-Independent Norm-Dependent